A Comprehensive Guide to Hearing Aids

 To find out more, click the button below to see our comparison chart on the difference between Phonak’s M90, M70 and M50.

 Resound’s technology levels are written in a single digit

 9: Premium (most features)

 Here is a rough guide to the technology levels and the expected cost.
-Do note that hearing aid prices varie according to the brand, the platform, style of the hearing aid, special features as well as bundles provided by your hearing aid manufacturer.
+Do note that hearing aid prices varies according to the brand, the platform, style of the hearing aid, special features as well as bundles provided by your audiology centre.

-Premium hearing aids comprises of all the latest technology in noise management, such as noise management in car, loud noises, echo support and has the maximum amount of customisable programs and sound processing channels the manufacturer has to offer.
+Premium hearing aids comprises of all the latest technology in noise management, such as noise management in car, loud noises, echo support, binaural processing and has the maximum amount of customisable programs and sound processing channels the manufacturer has to offer.
 Other options available include rechargeable batteries, iphone connectivity and remote programming.

 SGD $4,000 – 5,100 per hearing aid